Want to hear something that’ll make you feel old?

 upgrades are performing better than anything else right now.
 Like the bundle we’re giving away with this post!

-Grab the 2017 email marketing swipe file for 85 list building strategies for 2017… plus every single place you can put an opt-in form on your website (ranked) by clicking the link below:
+Grab the email marketing swipe file with 85 list building strategies … plus every single place you can put an opt-in form on your website (ranked) by clicking the link below:

 It seems as though every year Google makes mobile more of a priority.

-That’s not stopping in 2017, either.
+That’s not stopping this year, either.
 Google has announced that they’re moving toward mobile-first indexing so pages with a bad mobile experience will get dinged, and pages with pop-ups and overlays on mobile will hurt your SEO.

 And while it might be frustrating to feel like you have to keep up with Google’s standards, the reason Google’s been pulling all these antics is because the data can’t be argued with: